Istanbul – to eat

 Speaking of Paris, the 19th century Orient Express had traveled between Paris and then Constantinople (Istanbul) as a leisure option for the affluent.
 Agatha Christie had been one of its passengers.
 The mystery question posed now is where to have lunch for I am indeed famished.
 I stroll along the streets of Taksim and I am instantly cajoled into Saray restaurant.
 I devour succulent kebaps and perfumed baklavas that send me off into an addictive wave of second helpings.

 When I left the restaurant, I felt sated, both in my body and my soul.
-Istanbul, thank you for enchanting me with your magic.
+Istanbul, thank you for enchanting me with your magic, next thin you know I was contacting a vancouver realtor to get a place near by.